ElektraInitiative/libelektra/doc/markdownlinkconverter/README.md

 # Markdown Link Converter

-The Markdown link Converter, which filters markdown pages before the processing of doxygen, converts the links in markdown pages.
-It is set up as input filter in doxygen, if a markdown file is desired to be in the API documentation it only must have the extension `.md` and be in the `INPUT` path.
+The Markdown link Converter, which filters Markdown pages before the processing of doxygen, converts the links in Markdown pages.
+It is set up as input filter in doxygen, if a Markdown file is desired to be in the API documentation it only must have the extension `.md` and be in the `INPUT` path.

-The Markdown link Converter gives each markdown file a header `{ #header }` which is attached to a title and converts the links to refer to this headers.
+The Markdown link Converter gives each Markdown file a header `{ #header }` which is attached to a title and converts the links to refer to this headers.
 This conversion happens in 2 passes, which is needed because there can be files with no title.